 Promoting marriage puts women at risk for violence.
 In fact, the opposite is true: marriage seems to protect women from domestic violence and personal violence.
 Married people are less likely to be victims of interpersonal violence.
 In studies of domestic violence between partners, married people are substantially less likely than cohabiting people to say that arguments between them became violent (4 percent married, 13 percent cohabiting).

 Marriage is a private affair of the heart between two adults.
-Marriage is actually a public, legally binding, religiously supported promise that two people will stay together and act as a team for their entire lives.
+It’s actually a public, legally binding, religiously supported promise that two people will stay together and act as a team for their entire lives.
 “Marriage changes the way they see themselves, and it changes the way other people see them and treat them,” Waite says.
 “It also strengthens the bonds between children and their father’s side of the family.”